-Product liability claims are unique from other types of personal injury claims in that proof of negligence is not required.
+Product liability claims are unique from other types of injury claims in that proof of negligence is not required.
 We represent individuals and families in product liability cases involving appliances, building materials, children’s toys, tools, machinery, vehicle components, and other dangerous and defective products.

 If you have suffered the tragedy of losing a loved one in an accident, we offer our deepest sympathies.
 We are prepared to fight tirelessly to help you and your family achieve justice and find closure, and we will use our extensive experience in insurance settlements and litigation to seek maximum compensation for your loved one’s wrongful death.